 Day 5: Back to Muscat or onwards…

 Niza is a good place to end your trip as it’s within easy distance of Muscat for your return journey.
-However, if you want to plan a longer trip, then consider heading south towards Al Duqm and organising a night or two in a traditional Bedouin camp.
+However, if you want to plan a longer trip, then consider heading south towards Al Duqm and organizing a night or two in a traditional Bedouin camp.
 There are numerous off-road opportunities for wadi-bashing (driving off-road on the dry river beds of the desert) and touring the awe-inspiring dunes, where sand rises like mist and the horizon stretches on and on.

 Top travel tips

 Think about the Muslim calendar when you are planning your trip to Oman.
-During Eid border crossings can take hours instead of minutes and a lot of accommodation will be booked out far in advance.
+During Eid, border crossings can take hours instead of minutes and a lot of accommodation will be booked out far in advance.